Hung4865/SX1268-LoRa-HAT-Gateway-For-Raspberry-Pi-/README.md

 If putty or VNC suddenly disconnected, just pull the plug and put it in again.

-Watch this video for the step by step setup: https://www.youtube.com/watch?v=F5OYpPUJiOw&t=239s
+Watch this video for the step by step setup: https://www.youtube.com/watch?v=F5OYpPUJiOw&t=239s (They don't include RF_Setting and the Driver part btw, it's a thing for LoRa)

 ---
 ![M](./Image/Mapping.png?v=1)